-Before submitting an application, your organization must have a current and active Dun and Bradstreet Universal Numbering System (D-U-N-S®) Number or Unique Entity Identifier (UEI) number (see Section D3a); a current and active System for Award Management (SAM) registration; and an active Grants.gov registration with an approved Authorized Organization Representative (AOR).
-Check your materials and registrations well in advance of the application deadline to ensure that they are accurate, current, and active.
+Before submitting an application, an applicant organization must have a current and active Dun and Bradstreet Universal Numbering System (D-U-N-S®) Number; a current and active System for Award Management (SAM) registration; and an active Grants.gov registration with an approved Authorized Organization Representative (AOR).
+Check materials and registrations well in advance of the application deadline to ensure that they are accurate, current, and active.

+Organizations must maintain current information in SAM, including information on their immediate and highest-level owner and subsidiaries, as well as on all predecessors that have been awarded a federal contract or federal financial assistance within the last three years, if applicable.
 IMLS may reject an application if the SAM registration is not active and current at the time of submission.
 IMLS may determine that an applicant without an active and current SAM registration at the time an award is made is not qualified to receive an award and use that determination as a basis for making an award to another applicant.